 Hail to the Chief

 This is where the buck stops.
-As the highest-ranking officer in the department, you are ultimately responsible for how your officers perform.
+As the highest-ranking officer in a department, you are ultimately responsible for how your officers perform.

-Making chief will require an extensive resume and education.
+Making chief requires an extensive resume and education.
 Often, you'll need 20 years or more experience before you would be considered, including several years in management and upper management positions.